About theprogressiveinvestor.org–The Intriguing Story of Money and Politics

 Progressive political beliefs have to be implemented in the financial industry.

 This is because there is a strong link between money and politics.
-And since the financial sector has the most contact with the investing public, it has largely evaded regulatory and political pressures to reform.
+And since the financial sector has the most contact with the investing public, it has primarily evaded regulatory and political pressures to reform.

 A Progressive Financial Agenda Matters to Investors

-Your comments are always welcome at epstein.chuck@gmail.com
+Your comments are welcome at epstein.chuck@gmail.com